JosephEoff/josepheoff.github.io/_posts/2021-12-14-phoneholster.md

 ------

-As mentioned above, I had to stretch the leather a bit so that the phone whould go in and come out easily.
+As mentioned above, I had to stretch the leather a bit so that the phone would go in and come out easily.
 I expect I'd have had to do a bit of stretching even if I had left enough space in the folds.

 Regardless, you can stretch leather to improve the fit fairly easily.